panditk455/cs257_panditk/README.md

 # cs257_panditk
-This is for the Software Design class
+This repository is for the Software Design class.
+Creation Date: Jan 10, 2024.